-Also, many popular forms builder plugins like WP Fluent forms allows users to include additional CSS which simply changes the existing design in your way.
+Also, many popular forms builder plugins like Fluent forms allows users to include additional CSS which simply changes the existing design in your way.

 Grouping for similar fields

 It’s easier to grasp if all the semantic data fields are arranged under a single group.
 To illustrate further, you can keep name, phone number, email address in a section called Personal Details.
-Likewise, the Payment section needs to be filled out with card number and card expiry date.
+Likewise, the Payment section needs to be filled out with the card number and card expiry date.

 In case of a long form, there’s a great chance of users being overwhelmed.
-But, if you create groups with a logical base, form completion rate may increase faster as it gives users an easy understanding of the required data.
+But, if you create groups with a logical base, the form completion rate may increase faster as it gives users an easy understanding of the required data.

 Add some information users should know